manjit-baishya-development/manjit-baishya-development/README.md

 <!-- About Me -->
 <h1>About Me 👨‍🎓</h1>
-<h4>Driven former Electronics and Communication Engineering student transitioning to the field of Data Science.
+<h4>Driven former Electronics and Communication Engineering student transitioning into Data Science, passionate about
-    <br>Passionate about leveraging analytical skills and technical background to extract insights from data
-    <br>and solve real-world problems.
-Currently working on personal projects to level up my skills.</h4>
+<br>leveraging analytical skills and technical background to extract insights from data and solve real-world problems.
+Currently enhancing my skills through personal projects in data science, while also self-learning Web and Windows App Development to create interfaces for these projects.
+Additionally, I am working on embedded systems with the aim of developing UIs for these systems as well.</h4>

 <!-- Social Profiles -->
 <div>